mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

          storageClass: <external storage class name>
          ```

-You can also store your backups in Amazon S3 by configuring Velero in `cluster.yaml`  as follows:
+You can also store your backups in Amazon S3.
+To do so, create a file called velero-overrides.yaml with the following contents, and then `kubectl apply -f` after the cluster is configured.

 ```yaml
 apiVersion: v1